cdgriffith/FastFlix/README.md

 # FastFlix

-FastFlix is a AV1, HEVC (x265) and VP9 encoder, GIF maker, and general ffmpeg command wrapper.
+FastFlix is a simple and friendly GUI for encoding videos.

 ![preview](https://raw.githubusercontent.com/cdgriffith/binary-files/fast-flix/media/fastflix/2.0.0/main.png)

+It uses `FFmpeg` under the hood for the heavy lifting, and can work with a variety of encoders.

 #  Encoders

 Currently there is support for:

-* HEVC (libx265)
 * AV1 (SVT-AV1 on Windows)
 * AV1 (FFMPEG libaom - currently very slow)
+* AVC (libx264)
+* HEVC (libx265)
+* GIF
 * VP9
-* GIF

 # Releases